 Check out our Youtube video on visiting Beng Mealea.

-Early morning start to drive to Beng Mealea (means lotus pond) which is 40 km east of the main temple complex of Angkor Wat, or approximately 1 hour of driving.
+Early morning start to drive to Beng Mealea (which means lotus pond) which is 40 km east of the main temple complex of Angkor Wat, or approximately 1 hour of driving.

 Beng Mealea was built in the 12th century.
 It was built by the same King as Angkor Wat – King Suryavarman II.
 Beng Mealea was also built as a Hindu Temple for the God Vishnu.